WhazzItToYa/Streamerbot-CooldownUtilities/README.md

 # Custom Cooldown Utilities for Streamer.bot

-Sometimes you want to apply cooldowns to more than just commands.
-The actions in this import implement cooldowns for other types of situations:
+Sometimes you want to apply cooldowns to more than just commands, or have more control over exactly what happens when something is on cooldown.
+The actions in this import let you apply cooldowns within your own actions:
 * Cooldowns on running an action, global and per-user.
 * Cooldowns on user-defined labels, global and per-user.
   * For example, if there are multiple actions that you want participating in the same cooldown, then you can give them a common group name that the cooldown will apply to.
+* Instead of silently aborting the action, send a "On cooldown" message to chat.

 ## Installation